Cuban in the U.S. with I-220A moves TikTok: I dreamed that I went to Cuba and hugged my mother after three years

 What challenges do Cubans with I220-A status face in the United States?

-Cubans with I220-A face multiple challenges, such as legal uncertainty, lack of access to permanent residency, and the constant fear of deportation.
+Cubans with I220-A face multiple challenges, such as legal uncertainty, a lack of access to permanent residency, and the constant fear of deportation.
 Additionally, they must adapt to the economic and cultural differences in the United States, which can be a complex and stressful process.

 Filed under: